ibm-cloud-docs/virtual-servers/vsi_faqs_dedicated.md

 {: #what-is-a-dedicated-host-}
 {: faq}

-{{site.data.keyword.cloud}} dedicated hosts are physical servers committed to a group of users.
+{{site.data.keyword.cloud}} dedicated hosts are physical servers that are committed to a group of users.
 Dedicated hosts offer virtual server provisioning capacity and maximum placement control.

 ## What are the benefits of using dedicated hosts over dedicated instances?
 {: #what-are-the-benefits-of-using-dedicated-hosts-over-dedicated-instances-}
 {: faq}

 Both offerings are guaranteed single tenancy.
-Dedicated hosts provide the flexibility to specify on which host to provision dedicated host instances, as well as:
+Dedicated hosts provide the flexibility to specify on which host to provision dedicated host instances, and these other benefits:
    * Control over which {{site.data.keyword.cloud_notm}} data center the server is placed
    * Ability to manage your servers as workload requirements change; for example, migrate virtual servers between your dedicated hosts on the same POD